Oxford-Bee-Ops/expidite/CONTRIBUTING.md

 2. `ruff check` Linting and Static Analysis (Ruff Check)This command runs all static checks configured in pyproject.toml.
 This command should return no errors.
 3. `mypy` Type Checking.
 Mypy verifies all type hints for correctness and completeness.
 This command should return no errors.
 4. `pytest` Unit Tests.
 Run the full test suite to ensure your changes did not break existing functionality.
 All tests must pass.

+### Optional checks

+These tools currently produce a lot of false positives, but you may find them useful.
-5. `codespell` (Optional) Spelling Check to catch common spelling errors.
-This is highly encouraged.
+- `codespell` Spelling Check to catch common spelling errors.
+- `deadcode .` Dead code detection to identify unused code segments.
+This currently produces a lot of output covering both false positives and genuinely unused code.